MaryamYasser23/File_Organisation_Project/README.md

 ## Description
 This project is a **Student Affairs Services** focusing on the Student and Professor Record Management System, which allows users to manage records of students and professors in a university database.
 The system supports operations such as inserting, updating, deleting, and displaying records, along with search functionalities based on both primary and secondary indices.
-The records are stored using a `file-based system` with `variable-length records`, allowing for efficient storage and retrieval of data.
+The records are stored using a `file-based system` with `variable-length records and fields`, allowing for efficient storage and retrieval of data.
 It is part of the File Organization course in the second year of university.

 ## Features